prystupa/bond-auction/README.md

 - Do multiple bids on both auctions by both users
   - demonstrate blotter updates flow to both UIs in realtime
   - demonstrate each auciton-runner handles its own share of auctions
+- Using ```docker kill bond-auction_auction-runner_1``` demonstrate failover capabitlity by examining logs and confirming remaining instance took over the auctions from failed instance; demonstrate new bids are still coming through and flow to blotters